j-blake-s/Code-A-Thon-S22-Lower/PalindromePlaza/desc.md

 Note that we are not counting the number of palindromes, just if they can be made into one.

 Note: we consider a single character as a palindrome.
+Note: All matrices are square.

+Constraints: 3 < N < 50, where N is the size of a word.

 Example 1: